TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/PasswordHashing/Index.rst

 .. include:: /Images/AutomaticScreenshots/AdminTools/PasswordHashingSettings.rst.txt

 The image shows settings for an instance that runs with frontend and backend users having their passwords stored as Argon2i hashes in the database.
-The other listed algorithms are deemed less secure, they however rely on different PHP capabilities and might be suitable fall backs if Argon2i is not available for whatever reason.
+You should use one of the Argon2 algorithms, as the other listed algorithms are deemed less secure.
+They rely on different PHP capabilities and might be suitable fall backs, if Argon2i or Argon2id are not available for whatever reason.